The purpose of this document is to cover the Relay APIs for testing Relay components.

 clearCache()- will clear QueryResponse cache

 MockPayloadGenerator may drastically simplify the process of creating and maintaining mock data for your tests.
 MockPayloadGenerator is the module that can generate dummy data for the selection that you have in your operation.
 There is an API to modify the generated data - Mock Resolvers.
 With Mock Resolvers, you may adjust the data for your needs.
-Collection of Mock Resolvers it's an object where keys are names of GraphQL types (ID, String, User, Feedback, Comment, etc), and values are functions which will return the default data for the type.
+Collection of Mock Resolvers it's an object where keys are names of GraphQL types (ID, String, User, Feedback, Comment, etc), and values are functions that will return the default data for the type.

 Example of a simple Mock Resolver: